Alpha Prime Racing: Car No. 4 history

 On December 18, 2024, it was announced that the No. 43 team would be renumbered to the No. 4, with newcomer Parker Retzlaff announced as the driver for 2025.
 On April 19, 2025 at Rockingham, Retzlaff scored the team's best finish with a third place finish, also tying his own best finish in an NXS race.
-However, just hours later, race winner Jesse Love got disqualified in post race inspection, bringing Retzlaff's finish to second place, now overtaking the 2024 season opener as the best finish in his Xfinity Series career.
+However, just hours later, race winner Jesse Love was disqualified in post race inspection, bringing Retzlaff's finish to second place, now overtaking the 2024 season opener as the best finish in his Xfinity Series career.

+On January 28, 2026, it was announced that Caesar Bacarella would compete in the season-opening United Rentals 300 at Daytona International Speedway, driving the No. 4 entry.
+Bacarella qualified 26th but gave up his seat to full-time driver Anthony Alfredo, who was not fast enough in qualifying to make the race on speed.